South Sinai Guvernement

 Camel riding

-Al-Mellil, a road parallel to the coast road, includes some small hotels, cafeterias, and houses, the city’s central neighbourhood starts with Al Fanar Street and then Masbat Bay.
+Al-Mellil, a road parallel to the coast road, includes some small hotels, cafeterias, and houses.
+The city’s central neighbourhood starts with Al Fanar Street and then Masbat Bay.
 It consists of shops, diving clubs, cafes, camps and hotels.
 Also, it includes a large number of cafeterias and diving centres.
-It also contains the only impact there is Tel Mashraba, located in the old city of Dahab.
+Tel Mashraba, located in the old city of Dahab, contains the only impact there.

 Wadi Qani is a site representing the city’s future urban expansion.
 It includes a wide range of hotels, service and residential complexes, and the areas of Lighthouse and the Garden Garden and Oasis.
-Dahab comprises two gulfs, the Laguna or Ghazala, characterized by the city’s only sandy beach and its cistern and resorts along its shores that integrate with the surrounding nature with log-and-palm kiosks for tourists.
+Dahab comprises two gulfs, the Laguna and Ghazala, characterised by the city’s only sandy beach.
+Its cistern and resorts along its shores integrate with the surrounding nature with log-and-palm kiosks for tourists.